utsaslab/squirrelfs/README.md

 2. If there is not currently a namespace in `fsdax` mode, create a new namespace in this mode by running `sudo ndctl create-namespace -f -e namespace0.0 --mode=fsdax`
    1. NOTE: this will overwrite `namespace0.0` if it already exists.

-For more information on NDCTL, see the NDCTL user guide here: https://docs.pmem.io/ndctl-user-guide/
+For more information on NDCTL, see the NDCTL user guide: https://docs.pmem.io/ndctl-user-guide/

-## File system setup

-1. Building just the file system: `make LLVM=-14 fs/squirrelfs/squirrelfs.ko`
-2. To load the file system module: `sudo insmod fs/squirrelfs/squirrelfs.ko`
-3. To mount the file system:
-    1. To initialize following a recompilation, `sudo mount -o init -t squirrelfs /dev/pmem0 /mnt/pmem`
-    2. For all subsequent mounts: `sudo mount -t squirrelfs /dev/pmem0 /mnt/pmem`
-5. To unmount the file system: `sudo umount /dev/pmem0`
-6. To remove the file system module: `sudo rmmod hayleyfs`

 ## Kernel configuration
-`SQUIRRELFS_CONFIG` contains configurations that will work on a virtual machine.
+`SQUIRRELFS_CONFIG` contains the required configurations for SquirrelFS plus drivers required to run on a QEMU VM or baremetal machine.
 If you want to start from a different configuration file, make sure the following options are set:

 1. Make sure that `CONFIG_RUST` (under `General Setup -> Rust Support`) is set to Y. If this option isn't available, make sure that `make LLVM=14 rustavailable` returns success and `CONFIG_MODVERSIONS` and `CONFIG_DEBUG_INFO_BTF` are set to N.
+    1. Be sure to install Rust and run `dependencies/dependencies.sh` first; this option will not be available otherwise.
 2. Set the following config options.
 These should be done in the listed order, as some later options depend on earlier ones.
      1. Set `CONFIG_SYSTEM_TRUSTED_KEYS` to an empty string
      2. Set `CONFIG_SYSTEM_REVOCATION_KEYS` to N